Environmental Events

 Usually in the second last week of October.

-Wingecarribee Shire Council usually runs a few events around National Bird Week with 2025 hosting a birdy breakfast, bird count and screening a bird film as part of the Earth Flix: Cinema 4 Change films.
+Council usually runs a few events around National Bird Week.
+You might join a birdy breakfast, bird count, or see a screening of a bird film as part of the Earth Flix: Cinema 4 Change films.